Wiki surveys: Open and quantifiable social data collection

 We assisted the New York City Mayor's Office and the OECD in the process of setting up their wiki surveys, and spoke with officials of both institutions multiple times over the course of survey administration.
-We also conducted qualitative interviews with officials from both groups at the conclusion of survey data collection in order to better understand how the wiki surveys worked in practice, contextualize the results, and get a better sense of whether the use of a wiki survey enabled the groups to obtain information that might have been difficult to obtain via other methods of data collection.
-Unfortunately, logistical considerations prevented either group used a probabilistic sampling design.
-Therefore, we can only draw inferences regarding the people who visited the website, and these people should not be considered a random sample from some larger population.
-Further, given the data collection in these two case studies, we cannot calculate a response rate.
-However, we emphasize that although it was not done in these two cases, wiki surveys can naturally be used in conjunction with probabilistic sampling designs; we will return to this issue in Section~\ref{sec:limitations}.
+We also conducted qualitative interviews with officials from both groups at the conclusion of survey data collection in order to better understand how the wiki surveys worked in practice, contextualize the results, and get a better sense of whether the use of a wiki survey enabled the groups to obtain information that might have been difficult to obtain via other data collection methods.
+Unfortunately, logistical considerations prevented either group from using a probabilistic sampling design.
+Therefore, we can only draw inferences about respondents, who should not be considered a random sample from some larger population.
+However, wiki surveys can be used in conjunction with probabilistic sampling designs, and we will return to the issue of sampling in the Discussion.